 To ensure proper accounting of expenses, Directors will notify the Board Secretary on a monthly basis concerning the meetings that they attended during that month.
-The Board Secretary will compile the compensation report and verify its accuracy with each of the Board members.
+The Board Secretary will compile the compensation report and verify its accuracy with each of the Directors.

-The General Manager shall review and approve the compensation requests submitted by the elected or appointed officials.
+The General Manager shall review and approve the compensation requests submitted by the Board Secretary.

-DATE: February 15, 2006
+No.: 43 DATE: February 15, 2006

-SUBJECT: USE OF FORCE
+USE OF FORCE